One-Pot Chicken Stew

 How to Make Stew Chicken Stew

-- Step 1: Over high heat, cook chicken in a dutch oven until brown on all sides, about 6 minutes total.
-Transfer the chicken out of the dutch oven to a plate.
+- Step 1: Over high heat, cook chicken until brown on all sides.
+Transfer to a plate.

-- Step 3: Whisk flour and 1/2 cup broth in a small bowl; add to the dutch oven.
-Stir in chicken and remaining broth.
-Add bay leaf and season with salt and pepper, to taste.
-Bring to a boil and simmer for 25 minutes over medium-low heat.
+- Step 3: Make a slurry by whisking flour with 1/2 cup broth in a small bowl.
+Add to the dutch oven.
+Stir in chicken, remaining broth, and bay leaf.
+Season with salt and pepper.
+Simmer for 25 minutes over medium-low heat.

-- Step 4: Add potatoes and cook until potatoes are tender about 20 minutes.
+- Step 4: Add potatoes and cook until potatoes are tender.
 Stir in parsley and discard bay leaf before serving.

 - Sicilian Chicken Soup